Harris Health System Faculty

 Lora Walker PT, NCS

 Lora Walker has her Bachelor of Science in Kinesiology from Texas Woman’s University with a minor in Dance.
 In 2003, she received a Master’s of Science in Physical Therapy from Texas Woman’s University here in Houston.
-Lora further earned a Neurologic Certified Specialist certification from the American Physical Therapy Association in 2007 and also holds Certification in Vestibular Rehabilitation.
+Lora further earned a Neurologic Certified Specialist certification from the American Physical Therapy Association in 2007.

 Laura Wiggs PT, NCS, CBIS